NeotropicSAS/kuwaiba-docs/tutorials/src/dev/how-to-create-a-new-module/README.md

 ### Using Business Entity Manager

+Now that we have covered the previous concepts, let's begin writing the code for each class.

-Consume the service through BusinessEntityManager interface.
+Consume the service through `BusinessEntityManager` interface.
 Insert the following code into your service Class:

 ``` java
     @Service